 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The District uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of the District can be divided into two categories: governmental funds and fiduciary funds.
+All of the funds of the District are governmental funds.